vocdoni/developer-portal/docs/sdk/voting-types/voting-types.md

 ## Election types

-The [Vocdoni Ballot protocol](/protocol/ballot) in its current implementation accommodates multiple **elections types**:
+The [Vocdoni Ballot protocol][ballot-protocol] in its current implementation accommodates multiple **elections types**:

-- [Single choice](single-choice), each voter is typically allowed to cast only one vote for their preferred option.
+- [Single choice][single-choice], each voter is typically allowed to cast only one vote for their preferred option.
 This voting system is the only one that **supports multiple questions**.
-- [Ranked voting](ranked), also known as preferential voting, is an electoral system where voters rank candidates in order of preference
+- [Ranked voting][ranked], also known as preferential voting, is an electoral system where voters rank candidates in order of preference
-- [Approval voting](approval), or multiple choice, here the voters are allowed to indicate their support for multiple candidates or options.
+- [Approval voting][approval], or multiple choice, here the voters are allowed to indicate their support for multiple candidates or options.
-- [Weighted voting](weighted), each voter is assigned a specific weight or value that reflects their relative influence or importance in the decision-making process.
+- [Weighted voting][weighted], each voter is assigned a specific weight or value that reflects their relative influence or importance in the decision-making process.
-- [Quadratic voting](quadratic), voters can cast multiple votes for issues they prioritize, but the cost of casting additional votes on the same issue rises exponentially.
+- [Quadratic voting][quadratic], voters can cast multiple votes for issues they prioritize, but the cost of casting additional votes on the same issue rises exponentially.

 The configuration of these election types happens at the time of election creation using the SDK.
 Refer to the respective documentation for the parameter requirements for each election type.

-A comprehensive explanation of the parameters used in the ballot protocol can be found [here](/protocol/ballot).
+A comprehensive explanation of the parameters used in the ballot protocol can be found [here][ballot-protocol].

 ## Results interpretation